ASSol82/Kuznechik-bitslice/README.md

 The test bench is represented by a computer with an Intel Core i5 8400 central processor.

 **./Kuznechik_bitslice_test**    ->  The encryption rate is 395 MBytes per second or, what is the same, 395*8=3160 Mbits per second.

+## Author

+Solovyev Anatoly Sergeevich

+## Licence

+NonCommercial

+Only non commercial use.